Technical Practice

 Build

-I build the sensor hardware myself, measure tank and flow data, and transmit telemetry via LoRaWAN or LTE to my own servers.
+I build the sensor hardware myself, measure tank and flow data, and transmit telemetry via LoRaWAN or LTE to my MQTT servers.

 Use in practice